decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 {{ $signatureFixtures.bls12-381-sha-256.signature001.messages[0] }}
 ```

-After it is mapped to the first scalar in (#map-messages-to-scalars-1), along with the SK value as defined in (#key-pair) as inputs into the Sign operations, yields the following output signature
+Along with the SK value as defined in (#key-pair) as inputs into the Sign operations, yields the following output signature

 ```
 {{ $signatureFixtures.bls12-381-sha-256.signature001.signature }}